Cairns Tilt Train derailment: Initial train event recorder release

-On 17 November 2004, just over a day after the derailment, QR's chief executive officer, Bob Scheuber, along with the Queensland Police Commissioner, Robert Atkinson, released the data held in the train event recorder that showed that the train was travelling at 112 km/h when it derailed, at a point with a limit of 60 km/h.
-Scheuber said that it was not known if speed was the only cause of the derailment, but that "it would be one of the contributing factors".
+On 17 November 2004, just over a day after the derailment, QR's chief executive officer, Bob Scheuber, along with the Queensland Police Commissioner, Robert Atkinson, released the data held in the train event recorder that showed the train was travelling at 112 km/h when it derailed, at a point with a limit of 60 km/h.
+Scheuber said it was not known if speed was the only cause of the derailment, but that "it would be one of the contributing factors".
 The release of this information angered the Australian Federated Union of Locomotive Employees, which covers train crews including drivers, which threatened a 24-hour strike on Friday, pending a telephone hook-up with members on Thursday night.
 The industrial action did not proceed.

 Australian Transport Safety Bureau investigation findings

 The prima facie cause of the derailment was excessive speed – 112 km/h at the beginning of a curve with a speed limit of 60 km/h.
 The lead power car rolled, dragging most of the remaining cars off the track.
 The driver did not reduce speed before the train entered the curve where it derailed.
-The investigation believed that there was no evidence that the driver deliberately ignored speed limits or drove in excess of limits, nor that he intended the train to derail.
+The investigation believed there was no evidence the driver deliberately ignored speed limits or drove in excess of limits, nor that he intended the train to derail.
 Up to the time of the derailment, the train was in steady power, and the brakes were not activated until just before it derailed.
-The report found that the driver may have been disorientated or distracted up to the curve, and did not recognise where the train was.
+The report found the driver may have been disorientated or distracted up to the curve, and did not recognise where the train was.